ctwoolsey/ember-paper-react/README.md

 ```angular2html
 <RPaperButton>{{content you want displayed}}</RPaperButton>
 ```
 Using the `@href` attribute in button will use ember's `transitionTo` method so that in app links work as expected.
 To transition to an external link a fully qualified link should be used: ```http://...```

+This component also adds the attribute `@onDisplayed`.
+If used, the function passed to it will be called when the content has been displayed.
+This may be called more than once due to the nature of some components or the way React re-renders.

 ## Card